salty-soda/demo-repo/README.md

 #Demo

 this is a discription
-and this is updated now
+and this is updated now by  my vs code in bash